I decided to make a change in my own wellbeing, while I was on a trip in Italy in 2012 and in between jobs.

 To be frank, my own wellbeing took years to change (well, I think “evolve” is probably a better choice of word).
 I’ve noticed 3 big shifts in my own wellbeing,

-When I turned 36 a few years go, I felt panic.
-I had a list of goals that I wanted to accomplish before turning 40.
-Even though many were reached by then, my mind was so narrowed in on a few that failed, to a point that I felt my life was stalled.
+- peace of mind … when I turned 36 a few years go, I felt panic.
+I had a list of goals that I wanted to accomplish before turing 40.
+Even though many were reached by then, my mind was so narrowing in on a few that failed, to a point that I felt my life was stalled.
 Slowly through coaching, I have been able to put clarity back in life and work on true goals that give me happiness.
 Not to confuse goals with actions, I focus on the big goal (the big picture).
 And, each step I take, I gain peace of mind in my own progress.

 I am grateful to share my story with you.
 Especially how coaching, yoga, and meditation change my wellbeing, and give me a sense of calmness, contentment, and peace.